nnyazd92/brocaOS/docs/artifacts/BROCA_SYSTEM_REPORT.md

 BrocaOS is a local, artifact-first cognitive architecture that fuses:
 - an LLM interface (OpenAI/DeepSeek clients),
-- a structured tool ecosystem (terminal, memory, version-control, project world state, environment access),
+- a structured tool ecosystem (terminal, memory, project world state, environment access),
 - a persistent memory stack (SQLite + FAISS),
 - a self-model with a consistency layer and epistemic engine,
 - internal sensing (computational/affective/cognitive telemetry), and